Non-Linear Analog Processing in MIMO Systems with Coarse Quantization: A Hybrid Beamforming Architecture with One-bit ADCs

 \section{A Hybrid Beamforming Architecture with One-bit ADCs}

-In the previous sections, we have investigated the channel capacity for SISO systems (under analog beamforming) equipped with different collections of implementable analog functions.
-In this section, we consider hybrid beamforming with one-bit ADCs, where the beamforming vector at the receiver $\mathbf{w}\in \mathbb{R}^{n_r\times n_s}$ maps the received signal $Y^{n_r}$ to $\widetilde{Y}^{n_s}$, where $n_s>1$ (Figure \ref{fig:0}).
-In this case, we provide a quantization setup, using envelope detectors, which accommodates QAM modulation, and derive an inner bounds to the system capacity.
+In the previous sections, we have investigated the channel capacity for SISO systems equipped with different collections of implementable analog functions.
+In this section, we consider MIMO systems with one-bit ADCs.
+We provide a quantization setup, using envelope detectors, which accommodates QAM modulation, and derive an inner bounds to the system capacity.
 In the next section, we numerically evaluate the resulting capacity and provide comparisons with prior works.